FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Stefan research.
 Another 235 words(17 lines of text) covering the years 1560, 1616, 1773, 1811, 1832, 1842, 1845, and 1859 are included under the topic Early Stefan History in all our PDF Extended History products.

 Another 97 words(7 lines of text) are included under the topic Early Stefan Notables in all our PDF Extended History products.

 The state of Prussia was a great influence on the shape of modern Germany.
 After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Stefans to arrive in North America, and among them were:

-Stefan Settlers in the United States in the 18th Century
+Stefan Settlers in United States in the 18th Century

-Stefan Settlers in the United States in the 19th Century
+Stefan Settlers in United States in the 19th Century

-Stefan Settlers in the United States in the 20th Century
+Stefan Settlers in United States in the 20th Century